1989 New Jersey gubernatorial election

-The 1989 New Jersey gubernatorial election was a race for Governor of New Jersey held on November 7, 1989.
+The 1989 New Jersey gubernatorial election was held on November 7, 1989.
 Incumbent Republican Governor Thomas Kean was term-limited after two consecutive terms.
-Democrat James Florio, a U.S. Representative from Camden County and a twice-unsuccessful candidate for Governor, defeated Republican Representative Jim Courter in a 24-point landslide.
+Democrat James Florio, a U.S. Representative from Camden County and a twice-unsuccessful candidate for Governor, defeated Republican U.S. Representative Jim Courter by the lopsided margin of 61.2%-37.2%.

 Primary elections were held on Tuesday, June 6.
 Courter won the Republican nomination over a large field that included state Attorney General W. Cary Edwards, Speaker of the Assembly Chuck Hardwick, and State Senators Bill Gormley and Gerald Cardinale.
-Florio, who had run in 1977 and 1981 but declined a third campaign in 1985, won the Democratic nomination with little trouble over Princeton mayor Barbara Boggs Sigmund and former Speaker Alan Karcher.
+Florio, who had run in 1977 and 1981, won the Democratic nomination with little trouble over Princeton mayor Barbara Boggs Sigmund and former Speaker Alan Karcher.

-This is the most recent gubernatorial election in New Jersey in which the Democratic nominee won with over 60% of the vote, and the last in which either party did so until 2013.
-This was the only gubernatorial election from 1977 to 2013 where Somerset County voted for a Democratic candidate.
+The Washington Post called the election "one of the most negative gubernatorial campaigns in the state's history".
+Democrats also won back the New Jersey General Assembly on Florio's coattails.